-The focus this year related to Establishing JM Parks as cultural awareness products, Leveraging JM Ranger skills and learnings and Support the development and monitoring of the JM Annual Works program.
+The focus this year related to Leveraging JM Ranger skills and learnings.

 The Board works closely with GLaWAC on cultural awareness in the parks and is particularly proud to be co-sponsoring joint badging of ranger uniforms.
 This will see GLaWAC and Parks Victoria rangers who work on JM country wearing the badge of both organisations.
 This has been an ambition of the Board for some time to ensure recognition of the partnership and the people working within it.